 - 1. Importer can defer payment of import duties by storing the goods in a safe place. - 2.
 Importer allowed doing manufacturing in bonded warehouse and then re-exporting from it. - 3.
 The importer can be allowed to keep the goods up to One year without payment of duty from the date he deposited the goods into warehouse. - 4.
-This time period is extended to Three years for Export Oriented units and the time period still be extended to Five years if the goods are capital goods. - 5.
-The importer minimizes the charges by keeping in a warehouse, otherwise the demurrage charges of port is heavy. - 6.
-Assistant Commissioner of Customs or Deputy Commissioner of Customs are competent to appoint a warehouse as public bonded warehouse. - 7.
+The importer minimizes the charges by keeping in a warehouse, otherwise the demurrage charges of port are heavy. - 5.
+Assistant Commissioner of Customs or Deputy Commissioner of Customs are competent to appoint a warehouse as public bonded warehouse. - 6.
 The Assistant Commissioner of customs or Deputy Commissioner of Customs may license private warehouse.
-The license to private warehouse can be cancelled by giving One month notice. - 8.
-Only dutiable goods can be deposited in the warehouse. - 9.
-Green Bill of Entry has to be submitted by the importer to clear goods from warehouse for home consumption. - 10.
-Rate of duty is applicable as on the date of presentation of Bill of Entry (i.e. sub-bill of entry or ex-bond bill of entry) for home consumption. - 11.
-Reassessment is not allowed after the imported goods originally assessed and warehoused.
+The license to private warehouse can be cancelled bygiving One month notice. - 7.
+Only dutiable goods can be deposited in the warehouse. - 8.
+Green Bill of Entry has to be submitted by the importer to clear goods from warehouse for home consumption. - 9.
+Rate of duty is applicable as on the date of presentation of Bill of Entry (i.e. sub-bill of entry or ex-bond bill of entry) for home consumption. - 10.
+Reassessment is not allowed after the imported goods originally assessed and warehoused. - 11.
+The exchange rate is the rate at which the Bill of Entry (i.e. 'into bond') is presented for warehousing.

-- 12. The exchange rate is the rate at which the Bill of Entry (i.e. 'into bond') is presented for warehousing. - 13.
-If the goods which are not removed from warehouse within the permissible period then subsequent removal called as importer removal.
-The rate of BCD which is applicable as on the last date on which the goods should have been removed but not removed is applicable.

-4. Write short note on Lighterage Charges.
+- 12. If the goods which are not removed from warehouse within the permissible period then subsequent removal called as importer removal.
+The rate of BCD which is applicable as on the last date on which the goods should have been removed but not removed is applicable. - 4.
+Write short note on Lighterage Charges.